Thousands of creative leaders manage their agencies with Workamajig.

 For one, they're inherently negative.
 No one wants to disrupt a positive team meeting with the idea that the project might actually fail.

-Two, we're all prone to cognitive biases.
+Secondly, we're all prone to cognitive biases.
 We overestimate our chances of success and our ability to affect future results.
-If a risk has a 1 in 2 chances of happening, we'll often assume it will go in our favor.
+If a risk has a 1 in 2 chance of happening, we often assume it will go in our favor.

 Between these cognitive and organizational biases, people often struggle to talk frankly about risks.